 There was plenty of dancing on-stage at Pitchfork, and as impressive as the more “professional” dancing was (Solange, M.I.A.), there was something super endearing about Bjork’s sporadically-choreographed backing choir, or the small army of kids Belle and Sebastian invited on-stage for “The Boy with the Arab Strap.”
 A festival is about collective experience, after all, and seeing dozens of people moving however they felt to the music was like a giant invitation to the crowd: we’re all here together, this music is great, move however you feel like.
 In both cases (especially Belle and Sebastian), the crowd took the cue and followed suit.

 11. Irony or not, R. Kelly is a thing people enjoy.
 There was a lot of discussion online after R. Kelly’s festival-closing set at Pitchfork about how the majority of the crowd was there “ironically.”
 Yes, that may have been case for those people wearing homemade “pee on me” T-shirts, but, seriously, can we get over this whole irony/sincerity dichotomy?
-Anyone who’s actually paying attention to millenials and their musical tastes (and not just imposing 80s/90s scene-based terminology on them) should know that this generation has a particularly nuanced relationship with irony, its knowing winks and nods indicating not dismissal but a semi-self-aware enthusiasm and an embrace of the carnival of the absurd.
+Anyone who’s actually paying attention to millennials and their musical tastes (and not just imposing 80s/90s scene-based terminology on them) should know that this generation has a particularly nuanced relationship with irony, its knowing winks and nods indicating not dismissal but a semi-self-aware enthusiasm and an embrace of the carnival of the absurd.
 And from his stock monologues about doing his “grown-ass man show” to having hundreds of balloon doves take to the sky during “I Believe I Can Fly,” R. Kelly’s show certainly was a carnival of absurdity.
-It was also pretty great: Kelly showed an astute understanding of his catalogue, performing shorter segments minor hits to pack as many in as possible but ensuring the biggest jams (“Ignition Remix, “Bump n’ Grind,” “Step in the Name of Love,” “Fly”) got the time they deserved.
+Kelly is clearly a problematic figure, but he seemed to win over the crowd with an astute understanding of his catalogue, performing shorter segments minor hits to pack as many in as possible but ensuring the biggest jams (“Ignition Remix, “Bump n’ Grind,” “Step in the Name of Love,” “Fly”) got the time they deserved.
 From where I was standing, there was no irony at all: just a big-ass crowd enjoying a grown-ass man’s R&B showcase.

-12. Things you’ll probably only overhear at Pitchfork when R. Kelly is headlining: “I don’t know how I’m going to grind without grinding on everyone.”
+12. Things you’ll probably only overhear from the crowd at Pitchfork when R. Kelly is headlining: “I don’t know how I’m going to grind without grinding on everyone.”